sbalbale/sbalbale/README.md

 ### Hello!
 My name's Sean Balbale. - [I'm a software engineer.](https://cherrybrooknetworks.dev)

-## I'm a Student, Sone, Developer, and Athlete
+## I'm a Student, Developer, and Athlete
 - I'm currently a senior at Weston High School.
 - I'm always looking to learn new things.
 - Goal for 2022: I want to contribute more to open source code